Enhancement of quantum annealing via n-local catalysts: Using A catalyst to avoid phase transitions

 \subsection{$n-$local catalysts}

 While the product catalyst induces a non-perturbative transformation of the phase transition to a crossover, it is effective only when it connects the corresponding states across the transition.
 This indicates that merely maximizing the strength and range of quantum fluctuations does not guarantee quantum advantage; only a direct-tunnel coupling can eliminate phase transitions.
 In most geometries, not all spins change their orientation during the phase transition, rendering the product catalyst ineffective.
 Additionally, predicting which spins are involved in the transition a priori is nearly impossible with just the problem statement.
 However, the key takeaway from the product catalyst is the necessity of introducing entangling quantum fluctuations that connect states which are separated by large Hamming distances.
 In essence, this can also be achieved by using $n-$local catalysts which flip $n$ spins together, instead of all of them as in the product catalyst.
 In optimal cases, this either enables tunneling between relevant states across the transition or selects an anneal pathway that avoids the transition.
-Even in the worst-case scenarios, increased quantum fluctuations is typically expected to increase the energy gap, thus improving annealing time\cite{PhysRevA.95.042321}.
+Even in the worst-case scenarios, increased quantum fluctuations is typically expected to increase the energy gap across a transition, thus improving annealing time\cite{PhysRevA.95.042321}. \rg{Note however one needs to be careful in controlling the strength of the $n-$local catalyst since the number of couplings increases exponentially as $n$ increases.
+We rescale the strength of the catalyst, if necessary, so as to ensure at all orders of $n-$locality, $||H_c||$ does not exceed $||H_P||$.}

 In Fig.~\ref{fig:n-local} we illustrate the concept of $n-$local catalysts.